Is Ineffective Communication.

 Truth #3

 Awareness, capability, and responsibility for communicating should be baked into an organization at every level.
 This way, regardless of what they’re working on, in the back of their mind, everyone should be asking themselves who needs this information, why, and when.
-And including communication as part of your performance review process signals the expectation that this subject is part of your culture now.
+Including communication as part of your performance review process signals the expectation that this subject is part of your culture now.

-2. Middle Management should have a deeper understanding of what communicating should look like if it’s tied to implementing a project or directive.
+Middle Management should have a deeper understanding of what communicating should look like if it’s tied to implementing a project or directive.
 This would include topics like timing, strategy, and messaging.

-3. Senior Leadership should understand how to link implementation communications to strategic objectives and organizational vision and values.
+Senior Leadership should understand how to link implementation communications to strategic objectives and organizational vision and values.
 This would include alignment specific communication practices.

 Truth #4